xXDIOCANDE175Xx/whatsappOnlineCheck/README.md

 ![Alt Text](https://icons.iconarchive.com/icons/cornmanthe3rd/plex/256/Other-python-icon.png)

-This script allows, through the use of a browser and Whatsapp Web, to record when a user is online.
+This script allows, through the use of a browser and Whatsapp Web, to record when a user is online and write an output file.

 ## Attention :warning: